 Look at your sales figures over the past year and figure out why you have higher sales for certain months and lower sales for other months.
 For example, a gelato business may have higher sales during summer months and lower sales during winter months.

 Look at the lifecycle of a product or service – from when it was first introduced to the market up until today.
 You might discover that customers buy your product at different stages of its lifecycle.

-For example, a gelato business found that when it introduced a new flavour, in the first month following its introduction, only a few customers tried it.
-But after three months, demand for the new flavour started to pick up.
+For example, a gelato business found that when it introduced a new flavor, in the first month following its introduction, only a few customers tried it.
+But after three months, demand for the new flavor started to pick up.